mwl10/hetast/README.md

 <!-- where you can make predictions on the network, visualize the latent space, the attention, etc. -->

 ## Using synthetic data

-if you set the data-folder argument like so --data-folder synth
+set data-folder argument like so

-you'll wind up using the synthetic data
+--data-folder synth